• Fringe artists parade on the street holding posters and cheering

 • Shows will receive a max of 8 performances

-• Participant fee is $760 CAD
+• Participant fee is $760 CAD / $700 CAD for Teen Category

 TWO-PHASE LOTTERY

 Toronto Fringe commits to reserving at least 50% of available Fringe slots in the Main Lottery for participants who are Indigenous, Black or People of Colour.
-The two-phase lottery draw is a measure we’ve implemented to deliberately strengthen equity, diversity and inclusion at the Festival.
+The two-phase lottery draw is a measure we’ve implemented to deliberately strengthen equity, diversity, and inclusion at the Festival.

 The Main Admin Contact is considered the individual applying who must identify as IBPOC for the application to be included in the first drawing phase.
 We strongly encourage that applicants who select this also commit to at least half or more of their creative and performance team identifying as IBPOC as well.

-HOW TO APPLY TO THE LOTTERY
+HOW TO APPLY TO THE Main Venue LOTTERY

-3. Search for our festival in the Festivals & Seasons – 2024 Toronto Fringe Festival
+• Search for our festival in the Festivals & Seasons – 2025 Toronto Fringe Festival

-4. Click APPLY.
+• Click APPLY.

-5. Select “I’m creating a new event” and enter an event title.
+• Select “I’m creating a new event” and enter an event title.
 Click NEXT.

 Your Event title is the title of your show.
 It can change later in the process if you are accepted into the Festival.
 Please note “TBD”, “TBC”, “Untitled” will not be accepted as an Event title.
 The application must be completely filled out before submitting.